 Combining a colour that draws the eye with sleek horizontal grooves makes for a stand-out front door.

 The Parma E80 Pivot Doorset (below) is made from hardwood and steel reinforced with high-security features.
 Select from six finishes including iroko, European oak and American black walnut, as well as any RAL shade.
 Recreate this look with RAL colour 1032, £5,376 for H240cm x W120cm, Urban Front

 2. Pick a clever twist on traditional style

-Period homes require choosing doors carefully to match the style of your property.
+Period homes require you to choose replacement doors to suit your home's style.
 If you are lucky enough to have an original door, then all you need to worry about is maintenance – and draughts.
 Alternatively, pick a new design that is sympathetic to period styles, but will provide better insulation from the elements.